 Phone: 815-434-8226 Fax: 815-434-8260

-The LaSalle County Recorder’s Office is where land records are filed.
-These records are available for public inspection by State Statute.
-The office provides the necessary equipment to search for and print copies of documents.
-While it is free to examine documents on file in the office, if you choose to make a copy to take with you a fee will be charged.
+These records are available for public inspection as dictated by State Statute.
+The office provides the necessary equipment to search for and print copies of the documents on file.
+While it is free to examine these documents while in the office, if you choose to make a copy to take with you, a fee will be charged.
 These fees are set either by State Statute or by County Board Resolution.
 Recorder of Deeds Fee Schedule

 Preventing mortgage fraud and identity theft is extremely important to your LaSalle County Recorder’s office.
 Unfortunately, it has become all too easy for a criminal to record a fraudulent deed, making it appear as if they own your home.
 Once this step is complete, they can use your home as collateral on a mortgage or even attempt to sell your home to an unsuspecting buyer.
 The LaSalle County Recorder’s office has taken a proactive step to provide you with one tool for staying ahead of criminals who prey on property owners.
 For your protection, consider subscribing to our FREE Property Fraud Alert Service for real-time monitoring and notification of any documents recorded with your name.
 Your security does matter to us.